If you have the 2CCD Laue camera, you need these instructions instead.

 - Note that the ImageJ lens distortion correction is not perfect far from the centre

 - The CCD can be cooled to reduce noisy pixels.
 You can also use ImageJ filters

 - Fogging may occur if you cool below zero (the CCD chamber contains a desiccant)

 - The desiccant can be replaced by removing the large screw on the camera shaft

 - Try unplugging and re-plugging the USB cable

 - Try re-booting your Windows computer :-)

-Indexing and orienting the Laue patternYou may first want to use ImageJ's "Process/Noise/Despeckle" to filter out electronic noise and perhaps "Process/FFT/Bandpass filter" to emphasise the peaks, before using imageJ to convert to the various formats used for indexing.
+Indexing and orienting the Laue patternYou can use ImageJ's "Process/Noise/Despeckle" to filter out electronic noise and "Process/Subtract Background" with "rolling ball radius 25-50 to remove some of the diffuse backround.
+After noise filtering, you might also try "Process/FFT/Bandpass filter" with "autoscale" and "saturate" to emphasise the peaks, before using imageJ to convert to the various formats used for indexing.
 A number of Laue indexing applications are freely available.
 The Cologne Laue Indexing Program (CLIP) is one of the best, along with the QLaue Indexing Program.
 Older applications such as OrientExpress and the ambitious new ESMERALDA Laue suite might also be tried.